 Start the day with enthusiasm and intentionality!
 Staff and faculty lead a morning framing to get us thinking and focused on the day ahead.

 Nikayon - Clean Up

 Each day there is much needed time for cleaning the dormitories.
 During this time, campers make their beds, organize their dressers and closets and fill their laundry bags.
 Campers may be given some responsibilities for cleaning the communal areas of the dorm.
 This is also a time for campers to shower if they choose.

 Campers will select their Electives at camp.
 Electives are an opportunity to further explore or dive deeper into an arts area of the camper’s choosing.
-Campers will change electives daily or every few days.
+Campers will change electives every few days.